Pacemaker64/Pacemaker64/README.md

 - 👋 Hi, I’m @Pacemaker64
 - 👀 I’m interested in finding open source projects
-- 🌱 I’m currently learning Scala
 - 💞️ I’m looking to collaborate on innovative projects
-- 📫 How to reach me git@iode.dev
+- 📫 How to reach me greg@iode.dev
 - 😄 Pronouns: He
 - ⚡ Fun fact: In fact, I am not funny :)